NCAR/HPC-Docs/docs/storage-systems/glade/setting-file-directory-permissions.md

 to access them.

-If there is no group that allows you to share as needed with other users who have NCAR user accounts:
+If there is no group that allows you to share as needed with other users who have NSF NCAR user accounts:

 - Consider using the [setfacl command](./using-access-control-lists.md) to set up an access control list.

 - Request creation of a custom group.

-To share with colleagues *who do not have NCAR user accounts*, see [Sharing data and making unattended transfers](../data-transfer/globus/Sharing+data+and+making+unattended+transfers.md).
+To share with colleagues *who do not have NSF NCAR user accounts*, see [Sharing data and making unattended transfers](../data-transfer/globus/Sharing+data+and+making+unattended+transfers.md).

 ### Identifying current group and others - `id`